Himanshuvaishy/DSA_daily_Journey/DP/Palindromic Substrings.md

 - 1 <= s.length <= 1000
 - s consists of lowercase English letters.

+## Why DP?
+🚀 Summary Intuition in One Sentence

+We use DP because larger palindromes depend entirely on knowing whether the smaller inner substring is a palindrome, and DP allows us to reuse that information efficiently instead of recomputing it.

 ## Approach
 We use a 2D DP table `dp[i][j]`, where `dp[i][j] = true` if substring `s[i..j]` is a palindrome.